$2$-adic integral models of some Shimura varieties with parahoric level structure: Introduction

-The second point is when $(G,X)$ is of Hodge type, we need to identify the formal neighborhood of the integral model with that of the associated local model.
-If $p>2$, \cite{kisin2018integral} obtains this by constructing a versal deformation of $p$-divisible groups (equipped with a family of crystalline tensors) over the formal neighborhood of the local model using Zink's theory of \Dieudonne displays to classify $p$-divisible groups.
-When $p=2$, we use Lau's results in \cite{lau2014relations} to modify Zink's theory, and get a similar classification for $2$-divisible groups.
+We now explain the idea to prove Theorem \ref{thm1}.
+The overall strategy follows that of \cite{kisin2018integral} and \cite{kisin2024integralmodelsshimuravarieties}.
+As in \textit{loc. cit.}, the crucial case is when $(\bG,X)$ is of Hodge type.
+A key step in this case involves identifying the formal neighborhood of $\sS_\rK(\bG,X)$ with that of the local model $\BM^\loc_{\CG,\mu_h}$.
+For $p>2$, this identification is obtained in \cite{kisin2018integral, kisin2024integralmodelsshimuravarieties} by constructing a versal deformation of $p$-divisible groups (equipped with a family of crystalline tensors) over the formal neighborhood of the local model.
+The construction of this versal deformation uses Zink's theory of \Dieudonne displays that classify $p$-divisible groups.
+For $p=2$, we modify Zink's theory by using Lau's results from \cite{lau2014relations}, and obtain a similar deformation theory for $2$-divisible groups.
+A technical requirement arising in this step is that we need to find a Hodge embedding where $V$ is a $\BQ$-vector space of dimension $2g$ equipped with a perfect alternating pairing $\psi$, such that $\iota_{\BQ_p}$ extends to a \dfn{very good} integral Hodge embedding $(\CG,\mu_h)\hookrightarrow (\GL(\Lambda),\mu_g)$, where $\Lambda\sset V_{\BQ_p}$ is a \dfn{self-dual} $\BZ_p$-lattice with respect to $\psi$.